vanflux/google-snake-multiplayer-mod/README.md

 - 2 Players playing an hour:
   - Each player uploads 200 B/packet * 5 packets/s = 1kB/s
   - Total download and upload(SEPARATELY) = (200 * 5 * 2 * 60 * 60) / 1000000 = 7.2 MB/hour

-## Problems/improvements

-- The foods are being shared, but sometimes flickering occurs, maybe implement this logic on server-side?
-Or electing a client to be leader responsible for generation this?
-The second solution is terrible for hackers(I think it isnt a deal here), but is the most easy and problem-free.